-(Wait a second… supervisor?
-What’s that about?!)
+Wait for a second… supervisor?

-Glad you asked.
-As a Supervisor you get to make even more money, make a higher percentage of profits, get even more discounts… it’s really something you should aspire to!
+As a Supervisor, you get to make even more money, make a higher percentage of profits, and get even more discounts… it’s really something you should aspire to!

-Because even if (and since) not everything is presented up front when you spend around 10 bucks on your income kit, they do eventually get around to telling you all of this.
+Because even if (and since) not everything is presented upfront when you spend around 10 bucks on your income kit, they do eventually get around to telling you all of this.

-And then “dropped out” appears to be how so much of what they would eventually want to know is concealed from until they reach later stages of the process.
+And then “dropped out” appears to be how so much of what they would eventually want to know is concealed until they reach later stages of the process.

-Even if you point blank ask specific questions, the protocol is to basically treat you as if you are on a need-to-know basis.
+Even if you point-blank ask specific questions, the protocol is to basically treat you as if you are on a need-to-know basis.

 I want to state again the truth that ‘Online Business Systems’ does not equal ‘Herbalife’.

 They have legal detachments that are valid.
-You can indeed be an Herbalife distributor (and the rest of the different company positions) without dealing at all with Online Business Systems.
+You can indeed be a Herbalife distributor (and the rest of the different company positions) without dealing at all with Online Business Systems.

-If you were to do a search for Online Business Systems, you would likely run in to a lot of glowing sites “about” them, with wonderful testimonials and “comments” seemingly around every corner.
+If you were to do a search for Online Business Systems, you would likely run into a lot of glowing sites “about” them, with wonderful testimonials and “comments” seemingly around every corner.

-Again, remember, Online Business Systems is a marketing system that in essence “attaches itself” to a company with billions of dollars of retail sales per year.
+Again, remember, Online Business Systems are marketing system that in essence “attaches themselves” to a company with billions of dollars of retail sales per year.

-Online Business Systems have an immense amount of combined experience in their industries, and with that amount of time and resources.
+Online Business Systems have an immense amount of combined experience in their industries and with that amount of time and resources.

-Or, in cases, even in good light.
+Or, in some cases, even in good light.

 Clicking on the flashing “Click Here To Get Started” link takes you to their page to get their “income kit”, but that page’s address says you’re dealing with theonlinebusiness.com.